What is a titanium alloy?

 Moreover, underpinned by powder metallurgy, ample scope remains to combine a range of alloy powders and mix in additive elements when developing new alloy systems.

 However, metals with high activity like titanium alloys are prone to react with lighter elements such as oxygen, nitrogen and hydrogen.
-Moreover, the MIM method, catalyzed by fine powder in the order of microns, impacts significantly on physical properties and requires in-depth sintering expertise.
+Moreover, the metal injection moulding or MIM method, catalyzed by fine powder in the order of microns, impacts significantly on physical properties and requires in-depth sintering expertise.
 Likewise, on a global scale, given the need to determine the metallographic structure of final products via a range of elemental analyses, only certain MIM manufacturers capable of consistently evaluating physical properties can meet that requirement.